open-austin/ballotapi/README.md

                             //(e.g. "This seat manages agriculture departments.")
-    "type": "...",          //the type of measure (see Measure Type) "voting_method": "...", //the method of voting (see Voting Method) "choices": [...],       //list of choices for the measure (list of Choice objects) }
+    "type": "...",          //the type of measure (see Measure Type) "voting_method": "...", //the method of voting (see Voting Method) "threshold": "...",     //the threshold needed for a choice to win (see Threshold) "choices": [...],       //list of choices for the measure (list of Choice objects) }
 ```